 Keep everyone safe

-Boating under the influence is arguably more dangerous than driving while impaired.
-Wind, sun, noise, motion and vibration can amplify the effects.
-Boats don't have the same safety features as cars, such as airbags and seat belts.
+Boating under the influence is dangerous to everyone on the water.
+Wind, sun, noise, motion and vibration can amplify the effects of alcohol and marijuana.
+Boats don’t have the same safety features as cars, such as airbags and seat belts.
 When someone is involved in a car accident, they are not normally faced with the threat of drowning.
-Finally, the emergency response may not be nearly as quick on the water as on land.
-To be as safe as possible, passengers are encouraged to stay sober too.
+Emergency response may not be nearly as quick on the water as on land.
+To be as safe as possible, passengers are encouraged to stay sober, too.

 Operating a boat under the influence is not safe for you, passengers and other people on the water.
 You put everyone at risk if you choose to go boating while impaired.
 Operating a boat under the influence increases the likelihood of an accident and lowers the chance of survival after an accident.